eddi3js/zustand-jest-testing-utils/README.md

 ## License

-React Testing Store Utils is released under the MIT License.
+`zustand-jest-testing-utils` is released under the MIT License.

 ## Contributing